abhi608/opencv-demo/README.md

 workshop comes with his/her own laptop with OpenCV installed.
 The installation instructions are given below.
 Also to be able to test if the code is correctly working, it would be helpful if you bring a distinctly colored object.

-The code written during the demonstration will be later uploaded to this repository.
+The code written during the demonstration has been uploaded in the repository.
+The code tracks green objects by default.
+To begin tracking press 'T', to exit the program press 'Q'.

 # Installing OpenCV
 Run the command corresponding to your OS in the terminal